aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 Find the file in the location the task mentions and combine it with your kubeconfig.

-Get the kube config file and merge it with your current to allow remote administration of the new cluster.
+One way to merge with your current to allow remote administration of the new cluster is the following:
 ```
 > cp ~/.kube/config ~/.kube/config.old      # Backup the old config in case something goes wrong.
 > KUBECONFIG=tmp/grayskull/admin.conf:~/.kube/config.old kubectl config view --flatten > ~/.kube/config       # merge your current kubernetes config with the one obtained from the master.